Ponies with Purpose: Preserving the heritage of Wales’ mountain herds

 The rugged Welsh Mountain Ponies have roamed the hills and mountains of Wales for centuries.
 With their numbers now in decline, Hooftrek is on a mission to give the ponies a renewed purpose and restored commercial value to help ensure their continued survival.

-Some of my earliest and fondest childhood memories are of cantering around carefree on the backs of Welsh ponies, occasionally hurtling over my pony’s head when she decided at the last moment not to jump the fence in front of her.
-With giant personalities that belie their small size, Welsh mountain ponies are endowed with almost cartoon-like characters and expressive natures that unmistakably convey their mood.
+With giant personalities that belie their size, Welsh mountain ponies are endowed with cartoon-like characters and expressive natures that unmistakably convey their mood.
+Some of my earliest childhood memories are of cantering around carefree on the backs of Welsh ponies, occasionally hurtling over my mare’s head when she decided at the last moment not to jump the fence in front of her.

-The ponies have long been a source of pride and affection for the farmers who managed the wild herds on the hills and mountains of Wales.
-Referred to by some as the “little white van” of the past, the sturdy, trusted ponies were traditionally used for a wide range of farm work, but also served a vital role as pit ponies in the Welsh coal mines.
+The ponies have long been a source of pride and affection for farmers who manage wild herds on the hills and mountains of Wales.
+Sometimes referred to as the “little white van” of the past, the sturdy, trusted ponies were traditionally used for a wide range of farm work, but also served a vital role as pit ponies in the Welsh coal mines.
 Nowadays, with the ponies no longer required for these traditional roles, their presence in the Welsh countryside is in decline and the long-practiced management of feral herds under threat.

-In the hope of reversing that trend through supporting the tradition of breeding mares to maintain the presence of the wild herds, 77-year-old Will Williams decided to give the ponies a new purpose and a modern value.
-With a background in outdoor education and adventure tourism, Will recently established Hooftrek, a tourism initiative employing a herd of semi feral ponies trained to carry packs and accompany hikers in the hills and mountains of mid Wales.
+In the hope of reversing that trend, 77-year-old Will Williams decided to give the ponies a new purpose and a modern value, while supporting the tradition of breeding feral mares to help maintain the presence of the wild herds.
+With a background in outdoor education and adventure tourism, Will recently established Hooftrek – a tourism initiative employing a herd of semi feral ponies trained to carry packs and accompany hikers in the hills and mountains of mid Wales.

-On an unusually warm sunny September day, I joined three friends from London, together with pony trainer and trekking guide Louise, or Lou as she’s known, and Regina, a Hooftrek helper, on a day hike in the Radnor hills with four pack ponies.
-Upon arrival at the Hooftrek HQ, the ponies meandered freely while the hikers chose their preferred companion for the day (or perhaps it was the other way around, we’re still not sure).
+On an unusually warm sunny September day, I joined three friends from London, together with pony trainer and trekking guide Louise – or Lou as she’s known – and Regina, a Hooftrek helper, on a day hike in the Radnor hills with four pack ponies.
+Upon arrival at the Hooftrek HQ, the ponies meandered freely around the farm while the hikers chose their preferred companion for the day (or perhaps it was the other way around, we’re still not sure).
 With each hiker responsible for their own pony, the day began with instruction from Lou on how to groom them and prepare for the trek – a chance for both people and ponies to get to know each other.

 Much more than simply carrying packs, the ponies brought an element of entertainment, companionship and a sense of achievement for the hikers who learned how to communicate with their pony, some clearly developing a bond over the course of the day.